Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Boston terrier

 The Boston Terrier’s quirky personality sparks giggles and laughs.
-These dogs are entertaining, proving they can be the life of the party anytime, anywhere.
+They are entertaining and prove that they can be the life of the party anytime, anywhere.
 They also love everyone and everything, making them great family pets.

-Boston’s are basically “barkless,” so they’re excellent for apartment life.
+Boston Terriers aren’t excessive barkers, and they’re excellent for apartment life.
 Still, they’re not couch potatoes.
-Boston’s love to run and play.
-Unfortunately, their flat noses cause breathing problems, so don’t take a Boston outside when the weather is too hot.
+They love to run and play.
+Unfortunately, their flat noses cause breathing problems, and they shouldn’t be walked in hot, humid weather.

 Pros